-Students’ metastrategic level was assessed with the MSK interviews that took place in Time 1 (pretest), 2, and 3.
-To examine differences between the groups prior to the intervention our study compared their mean scores in the pretest, MLFTB= 2.3, SD = 1.48 and MLFTB + LFSB= 1.91, SD = 1.28.
+Students’ metastrategic level was assessed with the MSK interviews that took place during time points 1 (pretest), 2, and, 3.
+To examine differences between the groups prior to the intervention, our study compared students’ mean scores on the pretest, MLFTB= 2.3, SD = 1.48 and MLFTB + LFSB= 1.91, SD = 1.28.
 A t-test for independent groups showed that the differences between the two groups in the pretest were non-significant, t(80) = 0.79, p > 0.05.

-To determine the effects of the MSK intervention a repeated measures ANOVA was performed with time as the within-subjects factor and treatment (LFTB + LFSB vs. LFTB) as the between-subjects factor.
+To determine the effects of the MSK intervention, a repeated measures ANOVA was performed with time as the within-subjects factor and treatment (LFTB + LFSB vs. LFTB) as the between-subjects factor.
 The mean scores of the LFTB + LFSB group were considerably higher than those of the LFTB group in both Time 2 (MLFTB +LFSB= 5.48, SD = 1.46 and MLFTB= 3.56, SD = 1.39) and Time 3 (MLFTB +LFSB= 5.72, SD = 1.12 and MLFTB= 3.27, SD = 1.12).
-The ANOVA revealed a main effect of time, F(2, 78) = 35.16, p < 0.001, partial η²= 0.59, indicating that students improved their MSK performance over the course of the instructional sessions, and a main effect of treatment, F(1, 77) = 14.31, p < 0.001, partial η²= 0.27, indicating that children in the LFTB + LFSB group outperformed students in the LFTB group.
+The ANOVA revealed a main effect of time, F(2, 78) = 35.16, p < 0.001, partial η²= 0.59, indicating that students improved their MSK performance over the course of the instructional sessions, as well as a main effect of treatment, F(1, 77) = 14.31, p < 0.001, partial η²= 0.27, indicating that children in the LFTB + LFSB group outperformed students in the LFTB group.
 The interaction between time and treatment was also significant, F(2, 78) = 12.51, p < 0.01, partial η²= 0.40.

 Discussion

-The discussion section focuses on the contribution of the study to the literature, then suggests implications for practice and research, and finally acknowledges several limitations of this study.
+The discussion section focuses on the contribution of the study to the literature, suggests implications for practice and research, and concludes with an acknowledgement of several limitations of this study.

 Contribution to the literature

-Guided video analysis is defined as specific video analysis procedures paired with guidance in the form of a self-evaluation rubric and written feedback (Nagro, deBettencourt, Rosenberg, Carran, & Weiss, 2017).
-Combined with high-quality professional development, guided video analysis helps teachers in analyzing teaching strategies, thus changes their practice while meeting their students' needs (Osipova, Prichard, Bordman, Kiely, & Caroll, 2011).
-In particular, guidance gives teachers clear purpose and focus for viewing, which promotes active engagement (Rosean, Carlisle, Mihocko, Melnick, & Johnson, 2013).
+Guided video analysis pairs specific video analysis procedures with guidance in the form of a self-evaluation rubric and written feedback (Nagro, deBettencourt, Rosenberg, Carran, & Weiss, 2017).
+In combination with high-quality professional development programs, guided video analysis helps teachers analyze teaching strategies, and thus change their teaching practices in ways that meet their students’ needs (Osipova, Prichard, Bordman, Kiely, & Caroll, 2011).
+In particular, this guidance gives teachers a clear purpose and focus for viewing the videos, which promotes active engagement (Rosean, Carlisle, Mihocko, Melnick, & Johnson, 2013).

-In a similar fashion, video has also prompted the design of video-enhanced teacher professional development programs.
-Incorporating close analyses of student learning into broader goals (e.g., structured analysis of teaching effectiveness and development of teacher professional vision and judgment) (Blomberg, Renkl, Sherin, Borko, & Seidel, 2013; Borko, Jacobs, Eiteljorg, & Pittman, 2008; Santagata, 2009; Seago, 2004; Stürmer, Seidel, & Schäfer, 2013) focuses teaching as an activity in which the student learning is at the center of the process (Santagata & Taylor, 2018).
+In a similar fashion, video technology has also prompted the design of video-enhanced teacher professional development programs.
+Incorporating close analyses of student learning into broader goals (e.g., structured analysis of teaching effectiveness and the development of teacher professional vision and judgment) (Blomberg, Renkl, Sherin, Borko, & Seidel, 2013; Borko, Jacobs, Eiteljorg, & Pittman, 2008; Santagata, 2009; Seago, 2004; Stürmer, Seidel, & Schäfer, 2013), re-focuses teaching as an activity in which student learning is at the center of the process (Santagata & Taylor, 2018).